charlesbrandt/public/code/data-visualization.md

 weight of library + dependencies (download size)
 ease of configuration options
 work with vue?
+API similarities and differences and pros and cons

 ### Plotly / D3 / VisX